 Always followup with a note to your client and the host or hostess of any event that you may have attended together, thanking them for a lovely evening and commenting on the excellent work that went into making the event a huge success.
 Always mention that you are an Amatsu Okiya Maiko or Geisha and the hopes that they will consider our okiya for geisha representation at future events.

-2. Help out with the ochaya one time
+2. Help out with our ochaya or another teahouse one time

 "Communication between men and women" from http://www.wiu.edu/users/scw105/men_women.htm